juancho9303/CONDOR/README.md

     python run_code.py 12 combined 100 1000 run

-To run the code for the adaptive optics "AO" data only of galaxy with ID 29, but only to plot previoulsy ran calculations, which simply reads the "results.csv" file, do:
+To run the code for the adaptive optics "AO" data only of galaxy with ID 29, but only to plot previoulsy ran calculations, which simply reads the _**results.csv**_ file, do:

     python run_code.py 29 AO 150 2000 plot